brotherhoodMonk/gyan/js.md

 WeakMap and WeakSet are used as “secondary” data structures in addition to the “main” object storage.
 Once the object is removed from the main storage, if it is only found as the key of WeakMap or in a WeakSet, it will be cleaned up automatically.

 Asynchronous Module Definition(AMD)
 The problem with CommonJs style module definition is that it is synchronous.
 When you call ‘var add=require(‘add’);’, the system will be on

 ES6 uses ‘import’ and ‘export’ keywords to import and export modules.
 Here’s the example application written in ES6 modules.

 Webpack
 Webpack is a module bundler.
 Just like Browserify, it traverses dependency tree and bundles up into a single or more files.
-If it is the same as Browserify, why would we need yet another module bundler?
  Webpack can handle CommonJS, AMD and ES6 modules.
 And Webpack comes with more flexibility and cool features like:

 Code Split: When you have multiple apps sharing same modules.
 Webpack can bundle your code into two or more files.
 For example, if you have two apps, app1 and app2, and both shares many modules.
 With Browserify, you would have app1.js and app2.js.
 And both contain all the dependency modules.
 But with Webpack, you can create app1.js, app2.js, and shared-lib.js.
 Yes, you will have to load 2 files from html page.
 But with hashed filename, browser cache and CDN, it can reduce initial loading time.

 Loader: With custom loaders, you can load any file into your source.
 You can use ‘reuiqre()’ syntax to load not just JavaScript files, but also css, CoffeeScript, Sass, Less, HTML for template, images, etc.

 Plugin: Webpack plugins manipulate your bundles before it is written into files.
 There are many community built plugins.
 For example, there are bundle for adding banners to bundled code, adding source map and splitting a bundle into chunks, and more.
 WebpackDevServer is development server that automatically bundles your source code and refresh browser whenever source code changes detected.
 It will expedite your development process by providing instant feedback of your code.

 Genretaor :
 A generator is a function that can stop midway and then continue from where it stopped.
 In short, a generator appears to be a function but it behaves like an iterator.
 Generators are a special class of functions that simplify the task of writing iterators.
 A generator is a function that produces a sequence of results instead of a single value, i.e you generate ​a series of values.